 I started my journey into a more natural cleaning routine a few years ago.
 It happened after investigating the ingredients in my beauty products – I suddenly realised there are also nasty ingredients in the sprays, detergents, and bleaches that I was using to clean my home too!

 On top of that, as an ethical fashion lover, taking care of my clothes is incredibly important to me.
-From the hangers I use (no metal hangers for woollens!) to the way I wash my clothes, I think sustainable garment care is just as important as sourcing sustainable pieces too.
+From the hangers I use to the way I wash my clothes, sustainable garment care is just as important as sourcing sustainable pieces.

 When it comes to cleaning, most products will follow the same formula: